BrianDouglasIE/ExampleDatabasesSchemas/feature_flags/README.md

 Feature flags are simple _on_ / _off_ flags that can be used to toggle application features without needing a production release.

 This implementation allows for flags that are domain specific.
-Each flag can have a different status based on the current environment.
+Each flag can have a different status based on the current env.
 For example the flag `enable_dark_mode` on the domain `example.com` may be `on` in `staging` and `off` in `production`.

 ## Set Up